dotneet/yes-we-canvas/README.md

 `output` property supports also AWS S3.
 For example, you set 's3://yorubucket/output.mp4' to `output` property, output is uploaed to S3 bucket.
-A credential for S3 must be stored in .aws directory on your home directory.
+Credentials for S3 must be stored in .aws directory on your home directory.

 # License